Skip to content

 • Automated Deployment and Enumeration: Easily deploy Amass with Docker Compose for quick, automated asset discovery across multiple domains with minimal configuration.

-• Centralized Asset Management with Asset DB: Use the Asset DB for storing, managing, and retrieving discovered assets, with support for long-term tracking and consistent data collection through the Open Asset Model.
+• Centralized Asset Management with Asset DB: Use the Asset DB for storing, managing, and retrieving discovered assets, with support for long-term tracking and consistent data collection via the Open Asset Model.

 • Scalable and Flexible Infrastructure: Designed for enterprise environments, Docker enables scalable deployments of Amass, ensuring consistent attack surface management for organizations of any size.